-June 20 to July 8, 2022 | JIAS
+20 June to 8 July, 2022 | JIAS/IPATC

-We welcome applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
-We evaluate applicants along a number of dimensions: 1) research and teaching in the area of computational social science 2) creative and critical perspectives in computational social science 3) contributions to public goods, such as creating open source software, curating public dataset and creating educational opportunities for others 4) likelihood to benefit from participation 5) likelihood to contribute to the educational experience of other participants 6) potential to spread computational social science to new intellectual communities and areas of research.
-We are also keen on applicants who have an interest in Information and Communication Technology for Development (ICT4D).
-Further, when making our evaluations, we attempt to account for an applicant’s career stage and previous educational opportunities.
+We welcomed applicants from all backgrounds and fields of study, especially applicants from groups currently under-represented in computational social science.
+We evaluated applicants along a number of dimensions: 1) research and teaching in the area of computational social science 2) creative and critical perspectives in computational social science 3) contributions to public goods, such as creating open source software, curating public dataset and creating educational opportunities for others 4) likelihood to benefit from participation 5) likelihood to contribute to the educational experience of other participants 6) potential to spread computational social science to new intellectual communities and areas of research.
+We were also keen on applicants who have an interest in Information and Communication Technology for Development (ICT4D).
+Further, when making our evaluations, we attempted to account for an applicant’s career stage and previous educational opportunities.

 Yes, but not at the same time.
 For example, you can apply to SICSS-JIAS, and then if you are not accepted you can apply to one of the other locations if it has a later deadline.
 However, you cannot have applications under review at two locations simultaneously.